porscheofficial/sustainable-charging/README.md

 The default model used can be found in ```model_results/lstm```, which was trained in January 2024.
 If you want to retrain the model, go through the following steps.

-Follow these instructions to set up your Python environment to contribute to or run the code in this repository.
 It's recommended to use [`mamba`](https://github.com/mamba-org/mamba) to manage dependencies. `mamba` is a drop-in replacement for `conda` re-written in C++ to speed things up significantly (you can stick with `conda` though).

 <details><summary>Installing <code>mamba</code></summary>